paulereed/paulereed.github.io/research.md

 ## Publications

-Reed, Paul E. In press.
-Appalachia, monophthongization, and intonation: Rethinking tradition.
-In *Proceedings of Language Variation in the South (LAVIS IV)* Eds.
-Walt Wolfram, Jeffrey Reaser, and Eric Wilbanks.
-University of North Carolina Press.
+#### Articles

+Burdin, Rachel Steindel, Nicole R. Holliday, and Paul E. Reed.
+2022.
+American English pitch accents in variation: Pushing the boundaries of Mainstream American English ToBI conventions. *Journal of Phonetics* **94**

+Hendricks, Allison E., Mikayla Watson-Wales, and Paul E. Reed.
+2021.
+Perceptions of African American English by students in speech-language pathology programs. *American Journal of Speech-Language Pathology* **30**(5), 1962-1972.

+Blanchette, Frances K., Paul E. Reed, Erin Flannery, and Carrie Jackson.
+2020.
+Linguistic diversity in Appalachia: The case of negative auxiliary inversion. *American Speech* **95**(3), 297-320.

+Reed, Paul E. 2020.
+Inter- and intra-regional variation in intonation: An analysis of rising pitch accents and rootedness. *The Journal of the Acoustical Society of America* **147**(1), 616-626.

+Reed, Paul E. 2020.
+Place and language: Links between speech, region, and connection to place. *WIREs Cognitive Science* **11**(60).

+Reed, Paul E. 2020.
+Prosodic variation and rootedness in Appalachian English. *Penn Working Papers in Linguistics* **25**(2).

+Reed, Paul E. The importance of rootedness in the study of Appalachian English: Case study evidence for a proposed rootedness metric. *American Speech* **95**(2), 203-226.

+Werfel, Krystal, Melanie Schuele, and Paul E. Reed.
+2019.
+Linguistic contributions to spelling accuracy in elementary children with SLI. *American Journal of Speech Language Pathology* **28**(2), 599-611.

+Burdin, Rachel Steindel, Nicole Holliday, and Paul E. Reed.
+2018.
+Rising above the standard: Variation in L+H* contour use across 5 varieties of American English. *Proceedings of the 9th International Conference on Speech Prosody* **9**, 354-358.

+Reed, Paul E. 2018.
+The importance of Appalachian identity: A case study in rootedness. *American Speech* **93**(3-4).

 Montgomery, Allen A., Paul E. Reed, Kimberley A. Crass, H. Isabel Hubbard, and Joanna Stith.
 2014.
 [The effects of measurement error and vowel removal on the locus equation measure of coarticulation](Montgomeryetal14.pdf). *The Journal of the Acoustical Society of America* **136**(5), 2747-2750.

+Reed, Paul E. 2014.
+[Inter- and intra- generational monophthongization and Southern Appalachian identity](Reed_2014_SJoL38_1.pdf). *Southern Journal of Linguistics* **38**(1), 159-193.

+#### Book Chapters

+Reed, Paul E. 2020.
+Phonological possibilities in Appalachian English.
+In *Appalachian Englishes in the 21st Century*.
+Ed.
+Kirk Hazen.
+Morganton, WV: WVU Press, pp.20-35.

+Reed, Paul E. In press.
+Appalachia, monophthongization, and intonation: Rethinking tradition.
+In *Language Variety in the New South: Contemporary Perspectives on Change and Variation* Eds.
+Jeffrey Reaser, Eric Wilbanks, Karissa Wojcik, and Walt Wolfram.
+Chapel Hill, NC: University of North Carolina Press, pp.97-112.

+#### Book Reviews

+Reed, Paul E. 2018.
+Review of *What you are getting wrong about Appalachia* by Elizabeth Catte and *Ramp Hollow* by Steven Stoll. *Journal of the Working Class Studies Association* **3**(2), 113-116.

-Reed, Paul E. 2014a.
+Reed, Paul E. 2014.
 [Defining the field: A comprehensive introduction to sociophonetics.
 Review of *Sociophonetics: An Introduction* by Erik R. Thomas](Reed_2014_ThomasReview.pdf). *American Speech* **89**(1), 111-114.

-Reed, Paul E. 2014b.
-[Inter- and intra- generational monophthongization and Southern Appalachian identity](Reed_2014_SJoL38_1.pdf). *Southern Journal of Linguistics* **38**(1), 159-193.

-## Outreach Publications
+#### Outreach Publications

 Reed, Paul E. 2016.
 [Mountain Talk](THJHmagazine_Spring2016_Mountain Talk.pdf). *Tar Heel Junior Historian Magazine* **Spring**

-## Submitted Papers
+#### Submitted Papers

-Werfel, Krystal, Melanien Schuele, and Paul E. Reed.
-Under Revision.
-Linguistic contributions to spelling accuracy in elementary children with SLI. *Journal of Learning Disabilities*.
+### Works in Progress

 Adams, Charley A., Kimberley A. Crass, Allen A. Montgomery, and Paul E. Reed.
-Under review.
+Under revision.
 Influence of lexical characteristics on the lipreading of words in sentences. *Journal of Speech, Language, and Hearing Research*.

-Dubinsky, Stanley, and Paul E. Reed.
-Under Review.
-The syntax and semantics of double modal constructions in an American English dialect. *Natural Language and Linguistic Theory*.

-Reed, Paul E. Submitted.
-Inter- and intra-regional variation in intonation: An analysis of rising pitch accents and rootedness. *The Journal of the Acoustical Society of America*.

-## Works in Progress

 Reed, Paul E. In preparation.
 Monophthongization of /ay/ as a local identity marker.

-Reed, Paul E. In preparation.
-Language, place, and rootedness in Appalachia: A case study.

-Reed, Paul E. In preparation.
-Monophthongization and identity: Change across the lifespan.

 Reed, Paul E., and Michael Montgomery.
 In preparation.
 Evidence of earlier African-American English in a bi-racial Appalachian enclave community.